Feral parakeets in Great Britain: Population in Britain

 Despite the increase in notability and population size at the end of the 20th and beginning of the 21st centuries, escaped parakeets have been spotted in Britain since the 19th century.
-The earliest recorded sighting was in 1855 in Norfolk, and parakeets were also seen in Dulwich in 1893 and Brixton in 1894.
+Early occurrences of feral parakeets in England included specimens observed in 1855 in Norfolk, south of London in the 1890s, and Loughton in 1930, all of which nested and hatched offspring.